rsyoo/info550/README.md

 `make fig1.png` will create the scatterplot of birthweight by maternal age.

-`make report.html` will compile the report as a file called `report.html` in your directoy that contains the result.
+`make report.html` will compile the report as a file called `report.html` in your directory that contains the result.

 `make clean` will remove the cleaned data file, figure, and report from your directory.